whyre788/GAN-1D/README.md

 test you model, output will be saved at ./output/

-It takes about 11 hours to run 2000 epochs in Titan XP.
+It takes about 11 hours to run 2000000 epochs in Titan XP.

 signals are from here http://csegroups.case.edu/bearingdatacenter/home

+its difficult to train this model, please try different learning rate